 Roofing Tear-off Dumpster Sizing by Squares

 How big a roll-off do you actually need for a 25-square tear-off?
-The calculation for asphalt shingles is simple: allow two-thirds of a cubic yard for every square.
-Our 20-yard container fits most Salem roofs; this low-wall roll-off manages the heavy tonnage without issues.
-Contact us for local disposal guidance in Marion county — (503) 379-1887.
+The calculation for asphalt shingles in Salem is simple: one square equals roughly two-thirds of a cubic yard.
+Our low-wall roll-off is built for this; a 20-yard container handles the tonnage for most roofs, even within the strict requirements of Marion county.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Salem residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.